vuthuyduong/dnabarcoder/README.md

 Then use the obtained fasta file unite2024ITS.unique.species.fasta as the reference fasta file for looking for best matches of the sequences at the species level.

-<b> How to obtained UNITE ITS, ITS1, and ITS2 reference sequences? </b>
+<b> How to obtain these UNITE ITS, ITS1, and ITS2 reference sequences? </b>

 1, Download UNITE sequences from [the UNITE database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330)